 Use high-quality meat for the best flavors.
 Organic-fed ribeye steak is the best.

-Simple steak seasoning with salt and pepper work well with ribeye steaks.
-Also, you can use a dry steak seasoning which includes ingredients such as garlic, salt, pepper, coriander, oregano and/or chili.
+- Simple steak seasoning with salt and pepper works well with ribeye steaks.
+Also, you can use a dry steak seasoning which includes ingredients such as garlic, salt, pepper, coriander, oregano, and/or chili.
 Salt is a key ingredient as it helps tenderize meat proteins, creating juicier meat.

 Nothing is tantalizing and mouthwatering to come from the grill than a thick-cut, excellently grilled bone-in rib-eye steak.
 Whether you are using a gas or a charcoal grill, grilling is a perfect way to get sumptuous steaks on most summer weekends.